 Also, remember to use the blue light filtering features on certain devices (like Apple's Night Shift), or multi-platform apps that block blue light, such as f.lux and Iris.

-Finally, schedule annual eye exams for your child with an eye doctor near you to make sure she is seeing as clearly and comfortably as possible.
-And remember to discuss blue light protection with your doctor at these visits.
-AAV
+Finally, schedule annual eye exams with an eye doctor near you to monitor your child’s vision and eye health.
+And don't forget to ask your eye doctor about blue light protection options.